JustArchiNET/Madness/README.md

 ## Description

-Madness embraces your project by including compatibility layer for selected APIs normally not available on .NET Framework target.
+Madness embraces your project by including compatibility layer for selected APIs normally not available on .NET Framework (and alike) platforms.

 ## Installation

 We support `netstandard2.0`, so .NET Framework 4.6.1 and newer.
+There is also a `netstandard2.1` package that can be used e.g. on Xamarin.

 ```
 dotnet add package JustArchiNET.Madness